jelaii/web-basics-curriculum/README.md

 ## TODO
 - Explain the contact form example and the form tag
-- Add more spacing between sections
+- Test the lesson flow
-- Add Nuvi at the end of the lesson
+- Consider adding a place where people can share their projects